 Our 6 Predicted Digital Marketing Trends for 2019

-Do you use them?
-Smart assistants or voice assistants are software that recognises speech and can perform tasks, services or enter into communication with a human individual.
-They come in a few different forms such as in your phone or tablet (Cortana, Siri) or other digital devices like the Amazon Echo, Google Home or Apple Home Pod.
+Smart assistants or voice assistants are pieces of software that recognise speech and can perform tasks, services or enter into communication with an individual.
+They come in a few different forms like in your phone or tablet (Cortana, Siri) or other digital devices such as the Amazon Echo, Google Home or the Apple Home Pod, for example.
 Voice is a growing part of technology that aims to recognise speech.
-It allows users to search by speaking terms aloud rather than typing them into a search engine.
+It allows users to search by speaking aloud rather than typing questions or phrases into a search engine.

 What are the benefits?